capacitive/node-http-noexpress/README.md

 Some work to be done from the first iteration forward:

 - My best attempt at calculating Big O for the nested forEach in HTTPRouter is O(n^2) - not good!
+	- **In order to fix this, I plan to make a Route class that contains the combined controller/route metadata.
+It will be the top-level entity that is iterated with no nested loop.**
 - Dependent on the size of the API, the HTTPRouter is dynamically processing a giant list of controllers (forEach) containing routes (nested forEach).
 It's ideal to do this in parallel with a cancel token pattern, and/or generate cached route handlers.
 	- I added some basic caching using the persistent-cache npm package.
 Not the final solution, and it has the typical 'cold-start' slowness.
 This cache, I suspect, will die when the server is rebooted.
 Cold start: 10ms, thereafter: 4ms.
 Not bad for trying to mitigate the O(n^2) forEach problem, but I bet I can do better..